 Healthy Relationships in Early Recovery

-One of the benefits of early recovery, and one of the things that make staying in the same place a whole lot easier, is the development of healthy relationships.
+One of the benefits of early recovery, which makes staying in the same place a lot easier, is the development of healthy relationships.

 Those in early recovery will be told not to make any major changes during the first year of their sobriety.
 Why?
 Because for those who are new to recovery, staying sober should be the number one priority.
-Making major changes – like beginning a new career, moving to a new city, or entering into a new romantic relationship – can take focus away from sobriety.
-It is suggested that men and women who are in the midst of “figuring it out” stay put and throw themselves into the program.
-One of the benefits of early recovery, and one of the things that make staying in the same place a whole lot easier, is the development of healthy relationships.
+Making major changes – like beginning a new career, moving to a new city, or entering a new romantic relationship – can take focus away from sobriety.
+Instead, it is suggested that men and women in the midst of “figuring it out” stay put and throw themselves into the program.
+One of the benefits of early recovery, which makes staying in the same place a lot easier, is the development of healthy relationships.